 "Very cool!"
 Londontopia

 “One of the best history apps we’ve seen on the market to date.“As a company based in Greenwich, it's been wonderful to see the rich heritage of the area brought to life in a very 21st century way.
-One of the unique aspects about the project has been the amount of local community involvement, with many of the photographs being submitted by the very people who have seen the area transformed over the past decades."Ben Johnson, Technical Director of Historic UK"A remarkable, heart-warming and very effective community project which has made use of the memories, knowledge and skills of a wide spectrum of Greenwich people.
+One of the unique aspects about the project has been the amount of local community involvement, with many of the photographs being submitted by the very people who have seen the area transformed over the past decades."Ben Johnson, Technical Director of Historic UK"an invaluable tool for understanding the historic significance of the area.
+We use it all the time when photographing Greenwich.
+Brilliant!"
+London Photo Tours"A remarkable, heart-warming and very effective community project which has made use of the memories, knowledge and skills of a wide spectrum of Greenwich people.
 The innovative, multi-media approach using voices, sounds, photos, historic images and maps brings the Greenwich riverside to life in a way almost impossible to achieve in a conventional guide."

 Julian Watson, local historian

 The Thames Trail launched on 4 June 2013, with the resources available online until at least 2018.
 The project is being funded by a £16,400 grant from the Heritage Lottery Fund (HLF).